chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 This repository contains all scripts and code necessary to replicate the analyses conducted in "The Varying Effects of Dollar Stores on Food Access: A Machine Learning Analysis."

-**Note:** This read-me file documents the project organization and workflow for replication.
-However, due to our use of proprietary data, the actual datasets are not included.
+**Note:** The repository documents the methodological procedures and code structure used in our research.
+Due to proprietary data restrictions, actual datasets are not included.
+This repository serves as a guide for researchers with access to similar data sources.

 ## Repository Structure